 Before embarking on your sacred journey to the holy Kaaba, you must make some basic preparations.
 Several fundamental issues require addressing for you when you exit the home:

-Umrah Visa: Apply through an authorized agency like Holy Hajj.
-You’ll need a valid passport, photographs, vaccination certificates, and the package confirmation.
+Umrah Visa: Apply through an authorized agency like Holy Hajj & Umrah Bangladesh.
+You’ll need a valid passport, photographs, and the package confirmation.

 Flights: Most pilgrims travel from Dhaka, Chittagong, or Sylhet, landing in Jeddah or Madinah.
 Plan your route based on package details.